telefonicaid/fiware-cygnus/doc/design/interceptors.md

 ###<a name="section3.2"></a>Usage

-The matching table file is usually placed at `[FLUME_HOME_DIR]/conf/`, and there exists a template within Cygnus distribution.
+The grouping rules file is usually placed at `[FLUME_HOME_DIR]/conf/`, and there exists a template within Cygnus distribution.

 The usage of such an Interceptor is: